Anthony Thompson (American football): Professional career

-Thompson was selected by the Phoenix Cardinals in the second round of the 1990 NFL Draft.
+Thompson was selected by the Phoenix Cardinals in the second round of the 1990 NFL draft with the 31st overall pick.
 During his NFL career, which ended in 1992 with the Los Angeles Rams, he played in 37 games and scored six touchdowns.

 Personal life

 Thompson has four children: two daughters, Teka and Ciara, and two sons, Anthony Jr. and Jacob.